Home › Forums › Chat Forum › Global warming anybody?

 “The fact is that we can’t account for the lack of warming at the moment and it is a travesty that we can’t.”

-“Global warming is still happening – our planet is still accumulating heat.
+After reviewing the discussion in Trenberth 2009, it’s apparent that what he meant was this:“Global warming is still happening – our planet is still accumulating heat.
 But our observation systems aren’t able to comprehensively keep track of where all the energy is going.
 Consequently, we can’t definitively explain why surface temperatures have gone down in the last few years.
 That’s a travesty!”

 Skeptics use Trenberth’s email to characterise climate scientists as secretive and deceptive.
 However, when one takes the trouble to acquaint oneself with the science, the opposite becomes apparent.
 Trenberth outlines his views in a clear, open manner, frankly articulating his frustrations at the limitations of observation systems.
 Trenberth’s opinions didn’t need to be illegally stolen and leaked onto the internet.
-They were already publicly available in the peer reviewed literature – and much less open to misinterpretation than a quote-mined email
+They were already publicly available in the peer reviewed literature – and much less open to misinterpretation than a quote-mined emailthe full explanation

 This has been most commonly interpreted (among skeptics) as climate scientists secretly admitting amongst themselves that global warming really has stopped.
 Is this what Trenberth is saying?
 If one takes a little time to understand the science that Trenberth is discussing, his meaning becomes clear.